Justin Bibb: 2021 Cleveland mayoral campaign

-Bibb formally announced his candidacy for mayor of Cleveland in early 2021, promising to bring new leadership and a sense of urgency to Cleveland's problems.
-He pledged to make public safety his number one priority.
-Three months after launching his committee, Bibb's campaign announced that it had raised $180,000, a significant sum for a first-time candidate and more than other candidates in the 2017 primaries.
+Bibb announced his candidacy for mayor of Cleveland in early 2021, with a message of new leadership and a sense of urgency to Cleveland's problems.
+He called public safety his number one priority.
+Three months after launching his committee, Bibb's campaign announced that it had raised $180,000, more than every candidate besides Frank G. Jackson raised in the 2017 primaries.
 According to a December 2020 poll, Bibb had just 2% support among likely voters.

-3,000 valid petition signatures were required to make the ballot for the 2021 Cleveland mayoral election, which was seen as a relatively high hurdle for candidacy.
-Bibb filed his petition to run for Cleveland Mayor at the Cuyahoga County Board of Elections on June 10, 2021, and was announced as one of seven candidates to make the ballot on June 16, 2021.
+Bibb was one of seven candidates to make the ballot.

-Bibb gained momentum in the primary with a strong showing at the Cleveland Mayoral Candidates Forum on Criminal Justice held on April 28, 2021.
-He also brought attention to a chronic issue of predatory property owners in Cleveland taking advantage of residents by calling out well-known out-of-town landlord Holton Wise at a press conference.
+During the campaign he brought attention to predatory property owners in Cleveland by calling out well-known out-of-town landlord Holton Wise at a press conference.

 On August 8, 2021, Bibb was endorsed by the editorial board of cleveland.com and The Plain Dealer, Cleveland's major newspaper.
 On August 18, 2021, Bibb was endorsed by two former Cleveland mayors, Michael R. White and Jane Campbell.

 On September 14, 2021, Bibb placed first in the mayoral primary, advancing him to the November 2 general election alongside City Council President Kevin Kelley.
 Bibb was then endorsed by dozens of prominent Black pastors including Revs.
 Otis Moss Jr. and E. T. Caviness.
 He was also endorsed by previous primary opponents Zack Reed and Sandra Williams.

+Bibb faced criticism during the general election for exaggerating his role in FitGerald's office, for not holding a job for more than two years during any single stretch, and for poor attendance during his public appointments to the local government committees.
+WKYC reported that he missed 13 RTA board meetings, and 40% of the Cleveland Charter Review Commission meetings.
+Bibb responded that he was traveling a lot for work, as well as juggling his board appointments and his jobs at Gallup and later at Key Bank.

 On November 2, 2021, Bibb defeated Kelley in the general election, receiving 62.86 percent of the vote, with a turnout of 23%.
 Bibb won 12 of Cleveland’s 17 wards, included winning 9 of 10 East Side wards with 70% of the vote or more.